-While the rankings remain the most significant indicator of how legal professionals view each law school, it’s only one of the many factors that should impact your law school decision.
+U.S. News rankings are only one of the many factors that should impact your law school decision, but they remain the most significant indicator of how legal professionals view each law school.
 In this blog, we’ll discuss how the rankings are calculated, how much they matter, and what else you should consider when choosing a law school.

 Ranking Methodology